numpy/numpy/doc/source/reference/c-api/array.rst

 .. c:function:: int PyArray_TYPE(PyArrayObject* arr)

     Return the (builtin) typenumber for the elements of this array.

-.. c:function:: PyArray_Descr *PyArray_DTYPE(PyArrayObject* arr)

-    A synonym for PyArray_DESCR, named to be consistent with the 'dtype' usage within Python.

-.. c:function:: npy_intp *PyArray_SHAPE(PyArrayObject *arr)

-    A synonym for :c:func:`PyArray_DIMS`, named to be consistent with the `shape <numpy.ndarray.shape>` usage within Python.

-.. c:function:: void PyArray_ENABLEFLAGS(PyArrayObject* arr, int flags)

-    Enables the specified array flags.
-This function does no validation, and assumes that you know what you're doing.

-.. c:function:: void PyArray_CLEARFLAGS(PyArrayObject* arr, int flags)

-    Clears the specified array flags.
-This function does no validation, and assumes that you know what you're doing.

-.. c:function:: int PyArray_HANDLER(PyArrayObject *arr)

-    .. versionadded:: 1.22

-    Returns the memory handler associated with the given array.

 .. c:function:: int PyArray_Pack(  \
         const PyArray_Descr *descr, void *item, const PyObject *value)